WDXB: Coyote J. Calhoun's suspension

 One evening in 1988, popular disc-jockey Coyote J. Calhoun (or simply known as Coyote J) who formerly worked at other stations across a few states including Alabama was fired after stunting an hour of classic rock songs and current albums.
 This short stunt includes mostly songs by Boston, including a few songs by Pink Floyd and others.
 After ranting on the songs Z-102 normally plays, he commented on other songs he was planning to play such as songs by Led Zeppelin and began talking about locking himself in the studio.

 Steve Russell (Z-102's program director) came into the studio.
 He told Coyote to shut the mic off multiple times.
 Coyote refused to turn off the microphone.
 Steve then tackles Coyote, making a loud ruckus at the studio.
 Coyote then yells at Steve to let himself go.
 Another employee named Shadow then tried to help Steve.
 Coyote tries to request Steve to play a song by The Supremes, but Steve continues to yell at Coyote to ask the same comment "Shut the mic off now".
 While continuing on-air, Steve can be heard tackling Coyote to the ground.
 While continuing the argument, Steve and Coyote battled over the mic, flickering on-and-off and on again.
 As the battle still continues, Steve then replied "You're gone", meaning that Steve fired Coyote for refusing to turn off the microphone.
 The fight comes to an end once the mic is abruptly shut off, but not before Coyote audibly calls out "you son of a..." on-air.

 Because of the ruckus, police officers from the Tuscaloosa Police Department responded to the call after hearing them rattling the studio, and Coyote was escorted out of the building.
 He returned to Z-102 the following year but quit a short time later for nearby Birmingham's WAPI-FM (I-95).

+HD Radio

+WDXB-HD2

+WDXB airs the Black Information Network on its HD2 subchannel.

+WDXB-HD3

+On February 16, 2024, WDXB began airing WJLX's oldies format on its HD3 subchannel.
+WJLX's 1240 AM signal in Jasper is off the air due to the theft of its tower.
+The HD3 subchannel has since been turned off.